-You may need to create separate account for every user want to connect this system.
-For adding new users in system there are two commands available in your system, useradd and adduser. adduser command is the enhanced version of useradd command. adduser command uses useradd command in backend.
-This tutorial will help you to add and delete user in Ubuntu, Debian and LinuxMint operating systems.
+You may need to create a separate account for every user want to connect this system.
+For adding new users in system there are two commands available in your system, useradd and adduser. adduser command is the enhanced version of the useradd command. adduser command uses useradd command in the backend.
+This tutorial will help you to add and delete a user in Ubuntu, Debian, and LinuxMint operating systems.

-For this tutorial we are using adduser command for examples.
-Following command will create new user named ‘rahul’ on your system
+For this tutorial, we are using adduser command for examples.
+The following command will create a new user account named ‘rahul’ in your system.

 2. Delete User from System

-Now its good to lock or delete any user from system which is no longer required.
-Use the following command to delete any user from system.
+Now its good to lock or delete any user from the system which is no longer required.
+Use the following command to delete any user from the system.

-The above command will not delete users home directory.
-If you also want to delete users home directory add –remove-home parameter with command, For example below command will delete user rahul and their home directory permanently.
+The above command will not delete the users home directory.
+If you also want to delete users home directory add –remove-home parameter with the command, For example below command, will delete user rahul and their home directory permanently.

-You may also take backup of users home directory before deleting it using following command.
+You may also take a backup of users home directory before deleting it using the following command.

 sudo deluser rahul --remove-home --backup --backup-to /var/archives/